alk-language/java-semantics/README.md

     ```
 It is strongly recommended to include the folder `Linux_Mac` or `Windows` in the PATH environment variable.
 This allow to call the the interpreter without mentioning the path to its location.

-Consult the [reference manual](../../wiki/Reference-Manual) to review the Alk syntax.
+Read the [reference manual](../../wiki/Reference-Manual) to review the Alk syntax.
 Also consider the [Alk-by example](../../wiki/Alk-by-examples) wiki to understand how Alk behaves in real-scenarios.

 # Set Alk in PATH system variable